pprotschka/kapow-grunt/README.md

 - Concatenating, uglifying, linting and documenting Javascript
 - Linting and documenting PHP files in your theme and plugins
 - Generating a custom Modernizr file based on your CSS & JS
+- Alerting you if CSS file/selector sizes could break legacy IE
+- Synchronising assets to your project from bower_components
 - Cleaning and copying files
 - Watching your files and invoking tasks when they change
 - Notifying you when tasks have completed